Niranjan2902/Niranjan2902/README.md

 ## 🌟 Featured Projects

-- 🔹 **Todo List App (Vite + React + Tailwind)**
-  A simple yet powerful task manager built using React's Context API for state management.
-Clean UI and blazing-fast performance with Vite.
+- 🔹 **FULL STACK BLOGGING PLATFORM**
+  A full-stack blogging platform that allows users to create, edit, and delete blog posts with secure authentication and a rich-text editor.

-- 🔹 **ONLINE TYPING TEST WEBSITE **
+- 🔹 **ONLINE TYPING TEST WEBSITE**
   Developed a typing test website that enable users to test their typing skills.
 The website allows users to type provided lines or phrases within a set time li.

-- 🔹 **NEWS APP WEBSITE **
+- 🔹 **NEWS WEBSITE APP**
   Description: A project that shows off a key skill, design, or integration.
+Allowing users to read, browse latest news with choice of multiple categories.

+  - 🔹 **TODO LIST APP (Vite + React + Tailwind)**
+  A simple yet powerful task manager built using React's Context API for state management.
+Clean UI and blazing-fast performance with Vite.

 ---